 How Flexible Packaging Benefits Coffee Brands

-Flexible packaging keeps coffee fresh on the shelf and at home.
+- Flexible packaging keeps coffee fresh on the shelf as it does at home.

-That helps explain the increasing usage of flexible packaging, according to Smithers Pira, an international authority on the packaging, paper; and print industry supply chains.
-The market value of flexible packaging is expected to hit $282.6 billion by 2022.
+These and more benefits help explain the increasing usage of flexible packaging, according to Smithers Pira, an international authority on the packaging, paper, and print industry supply chains.
+They expect the market value of flexible packaging to hit $282.6 billion by 2022.